AdityaSrivastavDS/PoseGuard/Readme.md

 ## 📃 License
-This project is for academic and educational purposes only.
+Repository protected through [License](#license) and only for reasearch and educational purpose.